yinon-gold/mlops-dtu-project/reports/README.md

 > Answer length: 50-100 words.
 >
 > Answer:
-We followed the standard python style guide.
-Rules for code quality and format are important so that code remains as legible as possible for every contributor
+﻿We adhered to the conventional Python style guide.
+It's crucial to maintain code quality and formatting rules to ensure maximum legibility for all contributors.
+This approach facilitates better understanding and collaboration among team members, enhancing the overall development process.

 --- question 6 fill here ---